We all know that time of year. As the weather begins to cool, cases of the flu begin to rise. This is referred to as “flu season.”

 The symptoms of flu caused by H3N2 are similar to other seasonal influenza viruses.
 Symptoms typically appear suddenly and can include:

 Each year, the annual flu vaccine protects against three (trivalent) or four (quadrivalent) strains of flu.
 An H1N1, H3N2, and influenza B strain are included in the trivalent vaccine, while an extra influenza B strain is included in the quadrivalent vaccine.

-According to the CDC, the flu vaccine reduces the risk of flu illness in the general population by between 40 and 60 percent during most flu seasons when the vaccine strains are a good match to circulating strains.
+According to the CDC, the flu vaccine reduces the risk of flu illness in the general population by during most flu seasons when the vaccine strains are a good match to circulating strains.

 The flu vaccine tends to offer more protection from flu that’s caused by H1N1 viruses and influenza B viruses in comparison to H3N2 viruses.
 This can be explained in a couple of ways.

 First, while all flu viruses mutate from year to year, H3N2 viruses tend to accrue more changes that are different from the H3N2 component of the flu vaccine.
 This can lead to a poor match between the strain included in the vaccine and the strains that circulate during flu season.

 The second factor has to do with how flu vaccines are produced.
 Many flu vaccines are produced in eggs.
 H3N2 viruses tend to adapt to growth in eggs more readily than other types of flu viruses.
 These egg-adapted changes can reduce the effectiveness of the vaccine strain.

 The egg adaptation problem will continue as long as flu vaccines are produced in eggs.
 While the H3N2 vaccine strain that was recommended for the 2018/19 flu season is different from the previous season’s H3N2 strain, it still contains the same egg-adapted mutation.